softwaremill/FoXAI/README.md

 ## GPU acceleration

-In order to use the torch library with GPU acceleration, you need to install a dedicated version of torch with support for the installed version of CUDA drivers in the version supported by the library, at the moment `torch==1.12.1`.
+To use the torch library with GPU acceleration, you need to install a dedicated version of torch with support for the installed version of CUDA drivers in the version supported by the library, at the moment `torch==1.12.1`.
-List of `torch` wheels with CUDA support can be found at [https://download.pytorch.org/whl/torch/](https://download.pytorch.org/whl/torch/).
+A list of `torch` wheels with CUDA support can be found at [https://download.pytorch.org/whl/torch/](https://download.pytorch.org/whl/torch/).

 ## Manual installation

-If you would like to install from source you can build `wheel` package using `poetry`.
+If you would like to install from the source you can build a `wheel` package using `poetry`.
 The assumption is that the `poetry` package is installed.
 You can find how to install `poetry` [here](#poetry).
 To build `wheel` package run: